patrick-zippenfenig/environmental-data-management-notes/README.md

 The availability of open environmental data has grown exponentially, reaching levels that would have been unimaginable just a decade ago.
 National Weather Prediction (NWP) systems are increasingly offering open-access data, including high-resolution models that cover both global and local areas.
 However, as the volume of this data expands, accessing and using it efficiently is becoming increasingly challenging.

 Open-Meteo aims to address these challenges by revolutionizing the way weather forecasts and reanalysis data are distributed and accessed.
-As a fully open-source platform, Open-Meteo provides streamlined access to environmental data through fast and user-friendly APIs.
+Open-Meteo provides streamlined access to environmental data through fast and user-friendly APIs.
 These services are open for non-commercial and research purposes and integrate models from the leading NWPs across Europe, North America, and Asia.

+Open-Meteo is an open-source project, developed by a Swiss sole proprietorship company `Zippenfenig OpenMeteo` funded by Patrick Zippenfenig in August 2022.

 This paper outlines the strategies employed by Open-Meteo to manage large-scale environmental data, describes its operational mechanics, and discusses future directions for Open-Meteo and other entities that handle environmental datasets.